ruslan-rv-ua/BrowserSelector/README.md

 ### Why Manual Confirmation?

-Windows 10/11 requires users to manually confirm default browser changes for security reasons.
-This applies to ALL browsers, including Firefox, Chrome, and Edge when first installed.
+Windows 10 and 11 require users to manually confirm changes to the default browser for security reasons.
+This applies to **all** browsers, including Firefox, Chrome, and Edge.
+Only you, the user, can authorize this change.

 ---